lsbardel/python-stdnet/docs/source/examples/tutorial.rst

 Transactions
 ==========================

-Since version 0.5.6, stdnet perform server updates via transactions.
+Since version 0.5.6, stdnet performs server updates via transactions.
-Transaction are important for two reasons:
+Transactions are important for two reasons:

 * To guarantee atomicity and therefore consistency of model instances when updating/deleting.
 * To speed up updating/deleting of several instances at once.